 The Great American Eclipse began in the Pacific Ocean.
 The moon's shadow touched land in Oregon and cut a diagonal path across the United States.
 Lebanon, Tennessee, 30 miles east of Nashville, was the ideal place.
 I lived in Lebanon in the 1970s and 80s and knew the town.
 There were 2 minutes, 35 seconds of totality.
 From Tennessee, the moon's shadow crossed Charleston, South Carolina, and moved into the Atlantic Ocean.

 The partial phase began just before noon.
 Totality occurred at 1:28pm.
 The eclipse ended at 3pm.
 I had eclipse glasses for the partial phases.
-Only during totality can the eclipse be viewed without glasses.
+Only during totality can eclipses be viewed without glasses.
 The corona is visible at that time.
 The corona is the sun's atmosphere and made of plasma, the 4th state of matter.
 It is delicate & pearly white.
-The moon is a black disc covering the sun with the corona around it.
+The moon is a black disc covering the sun with the corona surrounding it.

-Before and after totality, Baily's Beads and the Diamond Rings were seen.
+Before and after totality, Baily's Beads and the Diamond Rings are seen.
 Baily's Beads are the sun's rays passing through mountains and valleys on the moon.
 The Diamond Rings are the last bead before totality and the first Bead after totality.
-The eclipse lasted 3 hours.
+This eclipse lasted 3 hours.